Mrs. Veronica Rogers-Horton

 My name is Veronica Rogers-Horton.
 I am a native of Alabama and moved to the beautiful state of Tennessee in 2018.
-My husband, Dan, and I have a large family of five adult children and two boys that are in high school.
+My husband, Dan, and I have a large family of five adult children and two boys in high school.
 We also are blessed with two beautiful granddaughters.

 I am committed to the students, parents, teachers, and communities in Marion County.
 I desire to improve the quality of education for all students while serving as an advocate for students and teachers.
 I look forward to contributing Tennessee’s whole child approach to the Monteagle Elementary community through my role as a leader in Marion County.